Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * The Selenium Server which launches and kills browsers, and acts as an *HTTP proxy* for browser requests.
-* Client libraries for your favorite programming language, which instructs the Selenium Server in how to test the AUT by passing it your test script's Selenium commands.
+* Client libraries for various programming languages, each of which instructs the Selenium Server in how to test the AUT by passing it your test script's Selenium commands.

 Here is a simplified architecture diagram....